Rosetta Stone Review: The Truth People Hide About This App

 Here's what makes it stand out:

 • All-Inclusive pricing: There are no hidden fees or upsells.
-The price includes all video lessons, assignments, private tutoring, group classes, and community access.
+The price includes all video lessons (cultural videos included), assignments, private tutoring, group classes, and community access.

 • Job board access: Get French Classes provides access to a job board featuring French-speaking positions, adding tangible career value to your learning.